-Please check out what is happening in the libraries and art gallery in January.
+Please check out what is happening in the libraries and fine arts gallery in Summer_2019.

-Please check out our events happening in December!
+Please check out the list of working groups and events happening in the libraries in April2019

 The campus and community are invited to join us for the second festival on April 1st to experience the delightful collision of books and food.
 “Last year’s entries were extremely clever.
 The libraries are glad to again be part of this global celebration of books and food,” said University Librarian Valerie Hotchkiss.
 Those interested in… Keep Reading

 The Iconoclastic Marshall Chapman Haunted Hills of Mildred Haun Exhibition Reception Friday, March 22 3:00 pm to 4:30 pm Central Library Fourth Floor Lobby The trailblazing roles of two Vanderbilt alumnae in the music and publishing fields are highlighted in exhibitions at the university’s Central Library.
 Marshall Chapman, BA’71, and Mildred Haun, BA’35 and MA’37,… Keep Reading